 The Ashuwillticook Rail Trail, named from a Native American word meaning “the pleasant river between the hills,” provides a beautiful walk for trail-goers.
-Along the path, which travels through forested areas, there are breathtaking views of mountains, lakes and rivers, wetlands, and more.
-It makes for one relaxing walk and a very scenic day trip.
+Along the path, which travels through forested areas, there are breathtaking views of mountains, lakes, rivers and wetlands.
+It makes for a relaxing walk and a very scenic day trip.
 Trail-goers can take a break at one the many rest areas and those looking for a little romance can pack a picnic.
 Outdoor enthusiasts can bring binoculars for bird-watching or cast a line in one of the ponds.
 And history buffs will enjoy the mill buildings resting on the far shore of Hoosic River near Adams.

 East Bay Bike Path, R.I.

 Trail Activities: Walking, Biking, Inline Skating, Fishing, Cross-Country Skiing.
 Wheelchair Accessible.

 On the shores of Narragansett Bay, The East Bay Bicycle Path (Rhode Island’s best-known rail trail) offers 14 miles of alternating landscapes, including stunning wilderness and urban enclaves.
 Along the way, visitors can wander off on spur trails, discovering parks and conservation areas.
 In Bristol, an intersection with bike racks marks the path leading to the Rhode Island Audubon Society’s Environmental Education Center.
 Featuring a natural history museum and aquarium, nature walks and more, it’s the perfect place for a family outing.
 In Riverside, a half-mile detour leads to Crescent Park and the Looff Carousel, where visitors can marvel at masterful wood sculptures.